Vyral/base-template/_posts/2018-10-17-how-will-rising-interest-rates-impact-buyers-and-sellers.md

 {% include pullquote.html %}

-Rates have been steadily rising in recent times, but even after the most recent increase, which was in September, they are still low compared to historical averages.&nbsp;
+Rates have been steadily rising in recent times, but even after the most recent increase in September, they are still low compared to historical averages.&nbsp;

 **You can see this point illustrated in an extremely powerful graphic we’ve featured in today’s video (at 1:24).** This graphic shows precisely how interest rate hikes correlate with drops in affordability.&nbsp;